 Independent study, on the other hand, involves less oversight from teachers.
 The concept was created decades ago, to help children who couldn’t attend a regular school schedule (e.g., child actors).
 With independent study, students get a packet of work for the entire school week and are expected to complete it at home, without much supervision from a teacher.
 It typically requires more involvement from parents and doesn’t necessarily meet the requirements of a free appropriate public education (FAPE).

 Right now, some districts in California are only offering independent study as an alternative to in-classroom learning.
-The problem with this is that special needs children who lack the cognitive capacity to work on their own at home are at a huge disadvantage when it comes to independent study.
+The problem with this is that children with special needs who lack the cognitive capacity to work on their own at home are at a huge disadvantage when it comes to independent study.
 If a child is on the moderate to severe parts of the spectrum, independent study will not be a viable option for them.

 What Parents Can Do